 This newsletter, I hope, will bring you up to date on some of the happenings and the people in the history department.

 The last academic year was an extremely eventful one.
 We suffered from the death in July 2008 of a beloved colleague and historian of science and technology, Michael Mahoney.
 A memorial service for him was held in the University Chapel in the fall semester, and his life and career were celebrated with a conference in his honor on May 15 and 16 in which many of his former students, several already distinguished professors in their own right, presented papers that were in large part inspired by his work.

-The department also hired nine new faculty (one lecturer and two instructors who will be promoted to assistant professor as soon as their Ph.D. degrees are awarded, five assistant professors, and one full professor.
+The department also hired nine new faculty (one lecturer and two instructors who will be promoted to assistant professor as soon as their Ph.D. degrees are awarded, five assistant professors, and one full professor).
 Biographical details on those who have already come to campus (Matthew Backes, Adam Beaver, Katja Günther, Eleanor Hubbard, Robert Karl, and Yair Mintzker) are included in the newsletter.
 Two more join us second semester, David Bell, from Johns Hopkins, as full professor in French Revolutionary history, and Wendy Warren, at present a postdoctoral fellow at Oxford, in Colonial American history.
 Marni Sandweiss, although recruited during academic year 2007-08, also began to teach for the first time in the department this year; a short notice on her research and interests is also included in this newsletter.
 Next year, Max Weiss, a member of the Harvard Society of Fellows, will become an assistant professor of Islamic history; he will hold a joint appointment in the Department of Near Eastern Studies.
-Read more.
+Read the Fall 2009 issue.